Life Insurance with Morphea (Mild).

 - Are you currently working?

-- In the past 2 years have you applied for or received any form of disability benefits?
+- In the past two years, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” someone might be able to qualify for after having been diagnosed with Morphea.
+As you can see, there are many variables that can come into play when trying to determine what kind of “rate” someone might qualify for after being diagnosed with Morphea.
 Plus to make matters worse, most life insurance companies are going to use classifications such as: Mild, Moderate or Severe to make their determinations, which as you can imagine can be pretty “subjective” on a life insurance underwriters part!

 This is why…